wjzhengsh/blockchain/dashboard.md

 ## APIs
 {: #apis}

-To facilitate application development, {{site.data.keyword.blockchainfull_notm}} Platform exposes APIs that you can test against your network in a Swagger UI.
+{{site.data.keyword.blockchainfull_notm}} Platform exposes a number of REST APIs in Swagger that you can use to manage the nodes, channels, peers, and members of your network.
+Your applications can use these APIs to control important network resources without using the Network Monitor.

 **Figure 9** shows the "APIs" screen: